Key Takeaways

 |---|---|---|

-| Lease liability | Present value of future lease payments at commencement | £555,456 (from PV calculation) |
+| Lease liability | Present value of future lease payments at commencement | See lease liability calculation |

-| Initial direct costs | Incremental costs directly attributable to obtaining the lease | Legal fees, broker commissions, due diligence costs |
+| Initial direct costs | Incremental costs of obtaining a lease that would not have been incurred if the lease had not been obtained | Legal fees, broker commissions |

-| Prepayments | Lease payments made before or at commencement | Deposit paid on signing, rent paid in advance |
+| Prepayments | Lease payments made before or at commencement | First month's rent paid on signing, advance rent payments |

-| Less: Lease incentives | Incentives received from the lessor | Rent-free periods, fit-out contributions |
+| Less: Lease incentives | Incentives received from the lessor to enter the lease | Cash contributions, fit-out allowances |

 Initial Direct Costs